Medically reviewed by Drugs.com. Last updated on Mar 25, 2022.

 Pharmacologic Class: Serotonin Receptor Antagonist, 5-HT3

-Ondansetron injection is used to prevent the nausea and vomiting that may occur after treatment with cancer medicines (chemotherapy or radiation), including high-dose cisplatin.
+Ondansetron injection is used to prevent nausea and vomiting caused by cancer medicines (chemotherapy or radiation), including high-dose cisplatin.
 This medicine is also used to prevent and treat nausea and vomiting that may happen after surgery.

 This medicine is available only with your doctor's prescription.